 Certified Seed Recommendation

 While the law does not require that you plant seed that has actually been certified (the above lists include varieties eligible to be certified), we highly recommend that you do so.
-Certified seed is more likely to produce a crop that meets the THC limit, and markets are demanding hemp grown from certified seed.
-It will also provide legal protection; if you plant certified seed, you will not be prosecuted under Wisconsin law if your crop exceeds the THC limit, as long as it is still lower than 1.0% THC.
+Certified seed is more likely to produce a crop that meets the THC limit, and many markets demand hemp grown from certified seed.
+It will also provide legal protection; if you plant certified seed, you will not be prosecuted under Wisconsin law if your crop exceeds the THC limit.

 Growers who want to cultivate foundation, registered or certified hemp seed for certified seed production in Wisconsin must: